-We have established a policy that sets out criteria that we will follow to determine whether we will support a potential investor's application for approval from the OSC and the AMF to own more than ten percent of our voting shares.
-Under this policy, we will take into consideration all factors that we consider relevant including: the potential investor's ability to promote our growth and development; any synergies we identify as likely to result from the investment; any intention to maintain a balance of competing interests of our shareholders; involvement of the potential investor in our business; the potential investor's knowledge or expertise in capital markets or in areas otherwise relevant to our operations; and our interest in ensuring the continued integrity of the Canadian capital market.
+We have established a policy that sets out criteria that we will follow to determine whether we will support a potential investor's application for approval from the OSC and the AMF to own more than 10% of our voting shares.
+Under this policy, we will take into consideration all factors that we consider relevant including: the potential investor's ability to promote our growth and development; any synergies we identify as likely to result from the investment; any intention to maintain a balance of competing interests of our shareholders; involvement of the potential investor in our business; the potential investor's knowledge or expertise in capital markets or in areas otherwise relevant to our operations; and our interest in ensuring the continued integrity of the Canadian capital markets.
 The OSC and the AMF will have the ultimate discretion to approve such an application regardless of whether or not we support it.
-Our proposed merger with LSEG, as outlined above under the heading "2011 - Merger with London Stock Exchange Group plc" is consistent with the criteria set out in this policy.